michaelwybraniec/vibe-drawing/project.md

     3.3.
 Check for blockers before proceeding, and confirm additional plan with human.

     3.4.
 Mark the current step 'check' [ ] as done before you start.

-    3.5 If there were some task that were unplanned and you had to add it according to best practices, not it in unplanned tasks and tell human.

 4. **check**